talankip/BerlinClock/README.md

 The next two rows represent hours.
 The upper row represents 5 hour blocks and is made up of 4 red lamps.
 The lower row represents 1 hour blocks and is also made up of 4 red lamps.
 The final two rows represent the minutes.
 The upper row represents 5 minute blocks, and is made up of 11 lamps- every third lamp is red, the rest are yellow.
 The bottom row represents 1 minute blocks, and is made up of 4 yellow lamps.

-Implementing the kata using test driven development in Java

 Feature 1 -  Converting Digital Time to Berlin Time
   1. Implement the Single Minutes Row
   2. Implement the Five Minutes Row